 4. Have a routine but be flexible

 Our children are used to having a structured day and many thrive on that.
-If that’s your child, then adopt a routine that’s closely linked to school.
+If that’s your child, then adopt a routine that’s closely linked to the school day.
 Or if you have a 12-year-old like mine, who prefers to stay in bed for a few more hours and is a much more pleasant person as a result, then go with that.

 Read together and alone, create cosy reading dens and stock up on books.
 Get them to keep a record of all the reading they’ve done to impress their teacher when they return.